 For this fabulous Caribbean flotilla spring break cruise in 2018 we have reserved six 51.4 Exclusive monohulls.
 “Exclusive” means the boats are no more than three years old.
 These are really fun boats to sail, with dual helms and excellent visibility.
 All lines lead aft for easy handling, and the yachts are fully equipped with Raymarine Navigation systems, electric windlass and winches, bow thrusters and a 75 HP Yanmar engine.
 Topsides the boat has spacious decks and a big cockpit with fold-down swim platform and shower, bench seating and a large table with icebox and additional storage compartments.

 The Moorings 51.4 yachts stay cool below, air-conditioned when the generator is running.
 There’s plenty of room for all in the large saloon featuring cushioned seating, a table, multiple windows, and radio/CD/MP3 player with speakers throughout.
 The galley has everything you need for dining at sea.
 The navigation station to port behind the saloon provides a chart table with reading light, bookshelf and lots of storage space.
 Four double cabins each with their own bathroom provide comfortable accommodations for groups of up to eight.
 For family buy-the-boat options, the saloon table is convertible for up to two guests for a maximum of 11 passengers.

 BVI Flotilla Package Rates for Singles and Couples Sharing with Others on the Cruise

 - Double per person sharing a cabin – $2700

-Discounts for Offshore Sailing School Grads: If signing up for this sailing the British Virgin Islands vacation alone or as a couple and not putting your own boat together, rates are:
+$300 Per Person Discount for Offshore Sailing School Grads: If you have taken an Offshore Sailing School course with US Sailing Basic Keelboat or higher certification, and you are signing up for this sailing the British Virgin Islands vacation alone or as a couple (not putting your own boat together) rates are:

 - Single in private cabin – $2900